White Lion: Big Game & Mane Attraction (1989–1991)

-Breakup
+Breakup (1991–1992)

 After briefly touring in support of Mane Attraction, Tramp and Bratta decided to fold the group, their last show being held in Boston at the Channel in September 1991.
 Exactly one year later, in September 1992, the band's first compilation album was released, titled The Best of White Lion.

-Mike has in later interviews told that the band split up due lack of interests from the record company, issues with the band management and above all the entry of grunge music.
+Tramp has in later interviews told that the band split up due lack of interest from the record company, issues with the band management and above all the entry of grunge music.

-A Video/DVD album featuring concert footage, behind the scenes interviews and all of the band's music videos was also released, titled Escape from Brooklyn.
+A video/DVD album featuring concert footage, behind the scenes interviews and all of the band's music videos was also released, titled Escape from Brooklyn.

-When asked what the album would be like if he and Vito Bratta had released another album after Mane Attraction, Tramp said it would have hinted at their growth and evolution, and taken them further away from the '80s sound.
+When asked what the album would be like if he and Vito Bratta had released another album after Mane Attraction, Tramp said it would have hinted at their growth and evolution, and taken them further away from the 1980s sound.
 He commented: